Understanding and Improving Robustness of Vision Transformers through Patch-based Negative Augmentation: Introduction

 \section{Introduction}

-Building vision models that are robust, i.e., that are highly accurate even on unexpected and out-of-distribution images, is increasingly a requirement to trusting vision models and a strong benchmark for progress in the field.
+Building vision models that are robust, i.e., that maintain accuracy even on unexpected and out-of-distribution images, is increasingly a requirement to trusting vision models and a strong benchmark for progress in the field.
 Recently, {Vision Transformers} (ViTs, \citet{vit}) sparked great interest in the literature, as a radically new model architecture offering significant accuracy improvements and with hope of new robustness benefits.
 Over the past decade, there has been extensive work on understanding the robustness of convolution-based neural architectures, as the dominant design for visual tasks; researchers have explored adversarial robustness~\citep{szegedy2013intriguing}, domain generalization~\citep{xiao2020noise,khani2021removing}, feature biases~\citep{brendel2019approximating,geirhos2018imagenet,hermann2019origins}.
 As a result, with the new promise of vision transformers, it is critical to understand \emph{their} properties and in particular their robustness.
 Recent early studies~\citep{intriguing2021, paul2021vision,2021understanding} have found ViTs be more robust than ConvNets in some scenarios, with the hypothesis that the non-local attention based interactions enabled ViTs to capture more global and semantic features.
-In contrast, we add to this line of research showing a different side of the challenge: we find ViTs are still vulnerable to relying on non-robust features impeding out-of-distribution performance.
+In contrast, we add to this line of research showing a different side of the challenge: we find that ViTs are still vulnerable to relying on non-robust features, and propose an algorithm to mitigate it for better out-of-distribution performance.